 The Takeaway in Michigan Expungement

 Of course, the new law makes it clear that it does not create a right to expungement; it remains a privilege.
+This new act becomes effective on April 12th, 2021, with the automatic expungement statute becoming effective on Oct.
+12th, 2022.
 That said, this is a major step in criminal justice reform in Michigan and it should be applauded.

 Much of the information from this article was taken from the Michigan Legislature House Fiscal Agency’s Legislative Analysis.